keyestudio/KS5012-Keyestudio-ESP32-Learning-Kit-Basic-Edition/docs/4-Python-Tutorial.md

 5.Project code：

 Codes used in this tutorial are saved in“2.
 Python Projects”.
-If you haven't downloaded the code file yet, please click on the link to download it:[Download Python Codes](Python-Codes.zip)
+If you haven't downloaded the code file yet, please click on the link to download it: [Download Python Codes](Python-Codes.zip)

 ![](./media/906b7d4391131929a6b0726f7f5bab30-1699415928617-596.png)